 What Should You Look For Instead?
 (H3)

-Instead of looking for Egyptian Cotton, it makes sense to look for the quality of true Egyptian Cotton; long staple fibres.
+Instead of looking for Egyptian Cotton, it makes sense to look for the quality of true Egyptian Cotton; long staple fibres which make a soft and durable sheet.
 This is the single most important factor when determining the softness, smoothness and durability of your bedding.
 We keep coming back to it, but it’s just so important.

-At Bedfolk, we exclusively use the finest long staple cotton fibres in our bedding, which is why our sheets feel so good and last for so long.
+At Bedfolk, we exclusively use the finest cotton fibres in our bedding, which is why our sheets feel so good and last for so long.